hyperstack-org/hyperstack/README.md

 To give you control over this process Synchromesh adds some features to the ActiveRecord scope macro.
 Note you must use the `scope` macro (and not class methods) for things to work with Synchromesh.

-The `scope` macro now takes an optional third parameter and an optional block:
+Synchromesh `scope` adds an optional third parameter and an optional block:

 ```ruby